 - You must have the authority to grant ACM the right to distribute your presentation.

 Once your contribution is accepted, you will receive a link via email to the appropriate form for your contribution.

-If your work is accepted as a poster, you will be required to prepare the final print-ready poster file following the specifications in the acceptance notification.
+If your work is accepted as a poster, you will be required to prepare the final high-resolution poster file following the specifications in the acceptance notification.
 Please note: The schedule to provide your final material after receiving the acceptance notification is very tight.
-We reserve the right to reject late submission of print-ready files.
+We reserve the right to reject late submission of the high-resolution poster files.
 Please plan your personal schedule accordingly.

 For guidance, we have provided the vertical template in the Adobe Illustrator format.
 You are welcome to use these materials for general formatting suggestions.
 However, your abstract must also conform to these updated formatting guidelines.

-- The organizers will be responsible for printing and hanging at the allocated posters area.
+- The organizers will be responsible for presenting the e-posters on the virtual event platform.

 For instructions about preparation and delivery of your final content for publications, see the poster format examples.
 Please carefully follow the instructions in the acceptance letter.